Articles

 Market volatility temptations: asset class deceptions

 Investor mistakes usually arises during market volatility – whether the consequences of that volatility are trending up, or down.
-Prolonged market volatility can be, and is, unsettling for many investors – even passive investors with little or no say as to how their default (incl most superannuation) portfolio(s) are invested.
+Prolonged market volatility can be, and is, unsettling for many investors.
+Passive investors have little say as to how their default portfolio(s) are invested and are not immune to this.
+Superannuation investments, particularly default funds, are prominent in this category.

 Two great mistakes made by investors at such times, are either